The critical variational setting for stochastic evolution equations: Introduction

 Another feature of our theory is that we can also weaken the linear growth condition on the $B$-term in front of the noise term (i.e. \eqref{eq:growthB} in case $\alpha=2$).
 In principle we can have arbitrary growth, but in order to ensure global well-posedness, the coercivity condition usually leads to some natural restrictions on the growth order of $B$.

 Finally, we mention that the classical variational setting also covers several degenerate nonlinear operators $A$ such as the $p$-Laplace operator and the porous media operator (see \cite{LR15}).
-At the moment we cannot treat these cases since \cite{AV19_QSEE_1, AV19_QSEE_2} requires a quasi-linear structure.
+At the moment we cannot treat these cases since \cite{AV19_QSEE_1, AV19_QSEE_2} requires a strongly elliptic/parabolic quasi-linear structure.
 It would be interesting to see whether the latter can be adjusted to include these cases as well.
 This could lead to a complete extension of the variational setting where the local monotonicity condition is replaced by local Lipschitz conditions.
+After the first version of the current paper was uploaded to the arXiv, the manuscript \cite{rockner2022well} appeared on the arXiv.
+In the latter it was shown that the classical variational framework can also be extended to a fully nonlinear framework under very general local monotonicity conditions in the special case the embedding $V\hookrightarrow H$ is compact, by applying Yamada-Watanabe theory.
+Of course the approaches and conditions are completely different, but there is some overlap in the potential applications.